Powhatan County, Virginia: Mowhemencho Indian village

 Long before the arrival of Europeans in the 17th century, all of the territory of Virginia, including the Piedmont area, was populated by various tribes of Native Americans.
 They were the historic tribes descended from thousands of years of succeeding and varied indigenous cultures.
-Among the historic tribes in the Piedmont were the Monacan, who were Siouan-speaking and were recorded as having several villages west of what the colonists later called Manakin Town on the James River.
+Among the historic tribes in the Piedmont were the Monacan, who were recorded as having several villages west of what the colonists later called Manakin Town on the James River.

-They and other Siouan tribes traditionally competed with and were in conflict with the members of the Powhatan Confederacy, Algonquian-speaking tribes who generally inhabited the coastal Tidewater area along the Atlantic and rivers feeding it.
+They and other neighboring tribes traditionally competed with and conflicted with the members of the Powhatan Confederacy, who generally inhabited the coastal Tidewater area along the Atlantic and rivers feeding it.
 They also were subject to raids by Iroquois from the north, who were based south of the Great Lakes in present-day New York and Pennsylvania.
-By the end of the 17th century, the Monacan had been decimated by warfare and infectious diseases carried by the mostly English colonists and traders; their survivors were absorbed into other Siouan tribes.
+By the end of the 17th century, the Monacan had been decimated by warfare and infectious diseases carried by the mostly English colonists and traders; their survivors were absorbed into other tribes.